 The first thing you’ll want to do is use the game disk to create a new scenario disk.
 You’re clearly not buying Knight of Diamonds new, while the same uploaded copy appears to be passed around the various abandonware sites.
 This copy has already been beaten.
 I should have done this for the first Wizardry, but I got away with it because Werdna was programmed to appear if anyone who hadn’t beaten him was in the party.
 But for the sequel, the Knight’s armor pieces appear once, and when they’re taken, they’re gone.
 If you try to add some new characters to the downloaded scenario disk, you’ll never find the armor pieces because some other character has them or sold them.
 Make a new scenario disk before you start.

 See, Knights of Diamonds wastes no time in trying to destroy you.
 You’ll fight Mages on the first level that can cast party-wide attacks that will annihilate low level characters.
 There’s Samurai that can land instant decapitations.
 I fought a Troll that had hit points somewhere in the hundreds.
 The game expects you and your party to have already earned all the tools and knowledge to beat it.
-If some party members die and you’re lucky enough to have some high level members left, they could probably chaperone some newly-created ones to leveling pretty quickly with the first level’s hefty rewards (battles earn somewhere between 7 and 14k XP).
+If some party members die and you’re lucky enough to have some high level members left, they could probably chaperone some newly-created ones into leveling pretty quickly (battles earn somewhere between 7 and 14k XP).
 But if the whole party wiped, time to load that backup disk.
-If not, you’re starting over in the original.
+If you can’t for some reason, you’re starting over in the original.

 Heading down into the dungeon, you’re treated to identical gameplay as the first.
 The wireframe walls still don’t detail anything other than doors, so squares with something important on them (stairs, a message, etc) only show when you step on them.
 There are no items to pick up, like the statues or the blue ribbon from the first.
 There are a few riddles, especially toward the end.
 Even though you picked up all five pieces of armor (the two gauntlets count as one), you’ll still need to plumb the sixth level for the answers to a critical riddle.
 If you get this riddle wrong when trying to return the armor – I’m absolutely serious – they all return to where you found them and you’ll have to fight each piece again.

 There are also slight changes to the way spells work.
-The spell to identify monsters can now be cast once, instead of having to recast at the start of every encounter.
+The spell to identify monsters can now be cast once per dungeon run, instead of having to recast at the start of every encounter.
 The Mage has an “emergency” spell that would randomly apply a benefit or a penalty.
 That spell now has a much greater chance to be beneficial.
-The sleep spell’s chance of hitting and its length of effect is boosted, which is good, because just about any enemy encounter in this version is going to be bad news bears.
+The sleep spell’s chance of hitting and its length of effect is boosted, which is good, because just about any encounter in this version is going to be helped through enemy control.
 There’s an NPC on the second level who will cryptically explain all this for 100,000 gold.
 That’s Wizardry for you – you’ve got to pay in-game cash just to read the patch notes.

 Despite all this, this might be the easiest Wizardry to win.
 You can exploit the Mage’s teleport spell to no end.
-There are two levels you can’t port to directly, but you can absolutely jump to the stairs that go down to them.
+There are two levels you can’t port to directly, but you can absolutely jump right to the stairs that go down to them.
 There are no restrictions on any level about teleporting out.
 Provided your maps are accurate, you can keep jumping in and out as needed to keep your party healthy and magic charges stocked.
 You could even take it a step further and reference maps on the Internet to jump right to the armor pieces, fight them, jump out, and win.
-I skipped most of the entire second level this way (finding out that 0,0 is a valid teleport location for the 3rd level).
+I skipped most of the entire second level this way (finding out that 0,0 is a valid teleport location for the 3rd level, then taking the exit stairs back up).
 Some of the armor pieces will put up a mighty fight, but if your party is leveled enough and you’re lucky, it’s nothing you can’t handle.

 Given that there’s not much new to describe, I want to take a few paragraphs to highlight some of Wizardry’s systems so far that I glossed over when writing about the first one.
 I talked about the magic system and its charges, but I didn’t talk about the spells themselves.
 You are expected to type out the spell you want to cast every time you cast it.
 These are nonsense fantasy words, so it helps to have the manual (or in-box reference cards) out during every session.
 However, it’s not completely arbitrary – like Ultima Underworld’s rune letters, many spells have prefixes that offer reliable modifiers.